QuentinRa/blog.quentinra.dev/programming-languages/web/css/_general/index.md

 #### Specificity

 Styles are applied in **cascade**!
-There could be many selectors that are defining a rule that could be applied on the same tag.
+There could be many selectors that are defining a rule that could be applied to the same tag.

 If there are conflicts <small>(ex: two selectors defining the same property)</small>, the [**Specificity**](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) is used to determine which rule is applied.
-In a nutshell, every selector has a weight <small>(~=how much specific the selector is)</small> which is used to determine which rule is more important.
+In a nutshell, every selector has a weight <small>(~=how specific the selector is)</small> which is used to determine which rule is more important.

 ```css
 a { color: yellow; }